cessda/coordinate-portal/README.md

 * German and Finnish language translations in the `/src/locales` directory have been created using Google Translate.
 They should be checked as they are **incomplete** and will contain grammatical/spelling errors.
 * Sorting by **Title** produces strange results.
 This may need fixing in the backend Elasticsearch instance.
 See `/src/components/Topbar.jsx` lines `35-61` for where the sorting is defined in the frontend.
 * The **Publisher** filter splits the institution name by word.
 For example, instead of an option called "UK Data Archive", it lists 3 options: "UK", "Data" and "Archive".
 Unsure as to whether this is a frontend or backend configuration issue.
 See `/src/containers/SearchPage.jsx` lines `128-145`.
 * The **Collection years** filter has been disabled/hidden.
 It is not compatible with how dates are returned in the new CMMStudy schema.
 Enabling it currently results in JavaScript errors.
 See `/src/containers/SearchPage.jsx` lines `97-107`.
+The filter is expecting integers representing years however Elasticsearch currently returns full date strings.
+A potential fix could be to provide a new field in Elasticsearch which has the 4-digit year only.
+The full year fields should still remain in order to be displayed on the detail page.

 ## Resources